- What other names is Selenium known by?

 - Eczema (atopic dermatitis).
 Research suggests that taking yeast that is enriched with 600 mcg of selenium daily for 12 weeks, alone or together with vitamin E, does not improve the severity of eczema.

 - Heart disease.
-Taking 100 mcg of selenium in combination with beta-carotene, vitamin C, and vitamin E does not seem to prevent heart disease from becoming worse.
+Most research suggests that taking selenium does not reduce the risk of heart disease.
+In people who already have heart disease, taking 100 mcg of selenium in combination with beta-carotene, vitamin C, and vitamin E does not seem to prevent the condition from becoming worse.
 Also, taking 200 mcg of selenium daily for almost 8 years does not reduce the risk of developing heart disease.

 - Neurotoxicity caused by chemotherapy drugs.
 Early research suggests that taking vitamins C and E with selenium does not prevent neurotoxicity or hearing loss caused by the chemotherapy drug cisplatin.